How To Keep Rats Away

 What is the most common entry point for rodents?

-It really is not a mystery how most rats and mice get into your home.
-All it takes is a quick walk around your house and you will usually find the answer.
+It is not a mystery how most rats and mice get into your home.
+All it takes is a quick walk around your house, and you will usually find the answer.
 By far, the most common area rodents gain access to your home is through broken or missing foundation vent screens.
 These are the openings along your foundation that allow your crawlspace to be ventilated.
 This opening in your concrete foundation should be equipped with a 1/4 inch mesh screen, supposedly to keep pests out of your home.
-However, many contractors use these openings to run wires or pipes with little concern about leaving openings.
+However, many contractors use these openings to run wires or pipes with little concern about leaving opportunities for rats and mice to get inside.
 Most commonly, the cable guy will punch a hole through the screen to run coaxial wire.
 Plumbers and electricians often do the same.
-Even when a contractor is careful to keep the opening only large enough for a pipe or wire to fit through, all a mouse needs is a very tiny hole to squeeze thru.
-In fact, if you can fit your pinky through the hole, a mouse can fit through.
+Even when a contractor is careful to keep the opening only large enough for a pipe or cable to fit through, all a mouse needs is a very tiny hole to squeeze thru.
+If you can fit your pinky through the hole, a mouse can fit through.

 So, check your foundation vent screens and pay special close attention to the areas where pipes and wires come through.
 If you can see or feel a gap, it needs to be sealed.
 There are many ways to accomplish this, but the easiest is probably to just stuff in some steel wool into the gap.

 The other thing to look for is burrowing holes.
 Mice make a burrow hole roughly the size of a quarter, and rats make a burrow hole about the size of a tennis ball.
 If you see gaps like this around the foundation, you might have a rodent infestation under your home.
 Collapsing the tunnel holes is an excellent place to start, but they will likely dig another one.
 Pea gravel is useful for the larger holes to keep them filled up, but the truth is that rodents that are tunneling need to be exterminated.
 They will keep burrowing and keep reproducing.